-- (1) The amounts reported under "Bonus" include performance bonuses paid in 2017 for services performed in 2016 and 2017, as described in the "Compensation Discussion and Analysis" section above. - (2) The amounts reported under "Stock Awards" represent the aggregate grant date fair value of restricted stock awards granted to our Named Executive Officers during fiscal 2017 (disregarding any estimate of forfeitures related to service-based vesting conditions).
-For a discussion of the assumptions and methodologies used to calculate the amounts reported in this column, please see the discussion of restricted stock awards granted during fiscal 2017 and 2016 contained in Note 9 (Equity Plans) to our consolidated financial statements, included as part of our 2017 Annual Report filed on Form 10-K. - (3) The amounts reported under "Option Awards" represent the aggregate grant date fair value of option awards granted to our Named Executive Officers during fiscal 2017 (disregarding any estimate of forfeitures related to service-based vesting conditions).
-For a discussion of the assumptions and methodologies used to calculate the amounts reported in this column, please see the discussion of stock option awards granted during fiscal 2017, 2016, and 2015 contained in Note 9 (Equity Plans) to our consolidated financial statements, included as part of our 2017 Annual Report filed on Form 10-K. - (4) The amounts reported under "All Other Compensation" for 2017 include \$3,000 in matching contributions made by us for each of our Named Executive Officers under our 401(k) plan.
-The balance of the amounts under "All Other Compensation" for each Named Executive Officer, other than Mr. Bieber and Mrs. McLaughlin, for 2017 represents automobile allowances paid to them or use of a company vehicle.
-The balance of the amounts under "All Other Compensation" for Mrs. McLaughlin for 2017 represents cashing out of accumulated paid-time-off. - (5) Dr. Brisbin served on the Board during fiscal 2017, 2016 and 2015.
+(1) The amounts reported under "Bonus" for 2019 include discretionary performance bonuses paid for 2019, as described in the "Compensation Discussion and Analysis" section above.

+- (2) The amounts reported under "Stock Awards" for 2019 represent the aggregate grant date fair value of the EBITDA Units and EPS Units granted to our Named Executive Officers during fiscal 2019 (disregarding any estimate of forfeitures related to service-based vesting conditions).
+For a discussion of the assumptions and methodologies used to calculate the amounts reported in this column, please see the discussion of restricted stock awards and performance-based restricted stock units contained in Note 10 (Equity Plans) to our consolidated financial statements, included as part of our 2019 Annual Report filed on Form 10-K. The EBITDA Units and EPS Units are valued based on the probable outcome of the applicable performance conditions as determined on the grant date.
+If we achieve the highest level of performance under the EBITDA Units and EPS Units, the total grant date fair value for the EBITDA Units and EPS Units would increase to the following amounts: Dr. Brisbin (\$4,527,462); Mr. Bieber (\$3,440,903); Mrs. McLaughlin (\$633,853); Mr. Chow (\$814,919); and Mr. Chen (\$633.853). - (3) The amounts reported under "Option Awards" represent the aggregate grant date fair value of option awards granted to our Named Executive Officers (disregarding any estimate of forfeitures related to service-based vesting conditions).
+For a discussion of the assumptions and methodologies used to calculate the amounts reported in this column, please see the discussion of stock option awards contained in Note 10 (Shareholders' Equity) to our consolidated financial statements, included as part of our 2019 Annual Report filed on Form 10-K. - (4) The amounts reported under "All Other Compensation" for 2019 include \$3,000 in matching contributions made by us for each of our Named Executive Officers and, other than Mr. Bieber, Mrs. McLaughlin and Mr. Chen, automobile allowances paid to them or use of a company vehicle.
+The balance of the amounts under "All Other Compensation" for Ms. McLaughlin and Mr. Chen for 2019 represents cashing out of accumulated paid-time-off. - (5) Dr. Brisbin served on the Board during fiscal 2019, 2018 and 2017.
 As an employee-director, Dr. Brisbin did not receive additional compensation for his services as a director.